-5.15 This category covers treasury investments not listed above, for example unsecured corporate bonds and company loans.
+5.17 This category covers treasury investments not listed above, for example unsecured corporate bonds and unsecured loans to companies and universities.
 Non-bank companies cannot be bailed-in but can become insolvent placing the council's investment at risk.